MeghOfficial/timecell-intern-megh_bavarva/README.md

 > *"Use the provided code structure and use the same model as in this code, because this code is from the official docs of Gemini (Google AI Studio)."*

+- After that i decided to used the Groq model because it provides a free API key and is remarkably fast—often returning responses in under a second.
+Gemini is free too, but it quickly hits rate limits after just a one to two runs.
+I don't have paid access to OpenAI or Anthropic.
+For security, I stored the key in a .env file.

-After that, the issue was fixed.
+- After that, the issue was fixed.
 I found that sometimes the AI model did not give the output we required — specifically the one‑line verdict — even though it was clearly mentioned in the prompt.
 So I decided to use the `BaseModel` of Pydantic (a LangChain feature) to enforce the output format we want.

 - I also told Git Copilot to add `HumanMessage`, `AIMessage`, and `SystemMessage` for clear message context to the LLM.
 It just printed the output, but as mentioned in the problem, we needed to print the AI raw response as well, so I asked it to add the API raw response.